GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 organizers and participants, structured data analysis course instructors and students) to set up a set of Google Cloud Projects, in order to host the structured datasets and data analysis environment in a compliant and audited way.
-More specifically, it explains how to created:
+More specifically, it explains how to create:

 1. An auditing project to collect audit records from the data-hosting project and work project created below.